mikesol/wall/docs/src/functions-4.md

 true
 ```

-The same can be accomplished using validators using `fun` and `fun!`.
+The same can be accomplished with validators using `fun` and `fun!`.

 ## `fun` and `fun!`